-- Repeat three to four times on each side, focusing on your breath.
+- Repeat 3 to 4 times on each side, focusing on your breath.

 - Take a deep breath, then exhale as you reach your hands behind your back, interlacing the fingers.

-- Roll your shoulders back and lift your hands upward to deepen the stretch.
+- Roll your shoulders back and lift your hands upward to deepen the stretch if you'd like.

 - Focus your awareness on being expansive across the front of the chest.

-- Continue to breathe deeply, in and out, for three to four cycles of breath.
+- Continue to breathe deeply, in and out, for 3 to 4 cycles of breath.

 - Release your hands back to your sides.